Mbed-TLS/mbedtls-docs/reviews/review-for-contributors.md

 As a project, we find reviewer bandwidth to be our most common bottleneck.
 As a consequence, the review process should be optimised for reviewers.
 We recommend the following flow:

 1. Make a (draft) pull request.
-2. For the the CI results.
+2. Wait for the CI results.
 3. If there are failures, fix them and go back to 2.
 (Ask for help if needed.)
 4. Move the draft to a pull request.
 If you have label-setting permissions, remove "needs-ci" and "needs-work" and add "needs-reviewer" and "needs-review".
 If you don't have label-setting permissions and someone hasn't already set the labels, post a comment saying the pull request is ready for review.